F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 - `facet_col`: the name of the column to use as facet column.
 - `facet_row`: the name of the column to use as facet row.
 - `color_discrete_sequence`: the list of colors in hexadecimal format to use for the color column.
 If the number of colors is less than the number of categories, the colors are reused.
 If the number of colors is greater, the colors are truncated.
+- `title`: the title of the plot.

 ## Histogram
 [documentation](https://plotly.com/python/histograms/)

+Note that the **Plotly histogram is only good for simple cases of small size**.
+See below for more details.

 Plotly express has [`histogram`](https://plotly.github.io/plotly.py-docs/generated/plotly.express.histogram.html) function for creating histograms.
 The basic syntax is:
 ```python